 Gabriel Chodorow-Reich is an assistant professor of economics at Harvard.
 His research focuses on macroeconomics, finance, and labor economics.
 Gabriel received his Ph.D. from the University of California at Berkeley in 2013.
 From 2009-2010, he served as an economist on the White House Council of Economic Advisers.
 He received his A.B. (magna cum laude) in Social Studies from Harvard in 2005.

-Amanda Pallais is the Paul Sack Associate Professor of Political Economy and Social Studies at Harvard University.
+Amanda Pallais a Professor of Economics at Harvard University.
+Formerly, she was the Paul Sack Associate Professor of Political Economy and Social Studies.
 Her research focuses on the barriers preventing workers from achieving efficient employment outcomes and students from optimally investing in human capital.
 Her research has explored the extent to which the cost of developing a reputation acts as a barrier preventing workers from entering the labor market.
 It has shown how manager bias can depress the job performance of minorities, how small changes in college application fees can dramatically affect the college application choices of low-SES students, and how financial aid can improve college outcomes for low-income students.
-Pallais received her B.A. in Economics and Mathematics from the University of Virginia in 2006 and her Ph.D. in Economics from MIT in 2011.
+Pallais received her B.A. in Economics and Mathematics from the University of Virginia in 2006 and her Ph.D. in Economics from MIT in 2011....
 Read more about Amanda Pallais

-Stefanie Stantcheva is an Assistant Professor at the Harvard Department of Economics.
+Stefanie Stantcheva is a Professor at Harvard University.
 She is a former Junior Fellow at the Harvard Society of Fellows.
 She received her Ph.D. in Economics from MIT in 2014.
 Stefanie's research focuses on the optimal design of the tax system, taking into account important labor market features, more complex social preferences, and long-term effects such as human capital acquisition and productive investments by firms.